-Ontario elected a new provincial government in June 2018.
-The previous government had begun the process of shifting its grant funding toward measurable student outcomes and away from a more enrollment-based formula.
-It had committed to maintain the 2016-2017 funding level for all universities until 2019-2020 and extended its tuition framework through fiscal 2019, maintaining the annual increases capped at an average of 3% for most undergraduate programs and 5% for professional and graduate programs.
-The new government has yet to articulate a clear policy for post-secondary funding but it has cancelled capital funding for several campus expansions and other projects across the province.
-The government has pledged to reduce the province's large fiscal deficit and although we continue to believe that there is a moderately high likelihood that the province would support UofT in a distress scenario, we are not anticipating any material increase in operating or capital funding from the province in the medium term.
+Ontario elected a new provincial government in June 2018 and since then it has announced several changes that we expect will add to pressures on university budgets in the next several years, particularly the cut to domestic tuition discussed previously.
+The government has pledged to reduce the province's large fiscal deficit and although we continue to believe that there is a moderately high likelihood that the province would provide support to UofT in a distress scenario, we are not anticipating any material increase in ongoing operating or capital funding from the province in the medium term.